I keep hearing from home sellers dismayed by their real estate agents recommending price reductions because their home hasn’t sold.

-I keep reading articles about real estate agents pulling back on advertising and recommending price reductions because the market has slowed.
-Consider that an agent is financially motivated to give this advice by their commission structure.
+Consider that a real estate agent is financially motivated to give this advice by their commission structure.
 This advice may not always be in their client’s best interest.

 Real estate agents are important to us as Home Stagers.
 But, don’t make the mistake of relying exclusively on them to promote your home staging business.
 I discuss this at length, and how to market smarter, in course 4 of The Staging Diva Home Staging Business Training Program.